 My Experience Using This Electronic Math Flashcards Device

 Not only did we see that most of the software was intuitive, but we didn't wind up making it a drill chore.

-The timed Math drill is one of their favorite Math games, and is super in competition whenever their friends can gather to compete.
-The charts also make self-competition easy to see.
+The timed Math drill is one of their favorite primary Math games, and is super in competition whenever their friends can gather to compete.
+They really get excited.
+"Hey Mom!
+Can I start over?!"

-- On top of that is the portability and the fact that the student doesn't need to use the computer which can be so cumbersome, especially by the time it is booted and ready or other children are finished using it.
+- On top of that is portability and the fact that the children do not need to use the computer which can be so cumbersome, especially by the time it is booted and ready or other children are finished using it.

 Chuck Resor: How To Use The Flashmaster

-Thank Chuck Resor For His Flashmaster Math Game
+Details: Chuck Resor's Flashmaster Math Game

 This primary Math game is easy to understand and operate.
 On their own, students master: